 New York Giants Experiment With Variable Ticket Pricing

 The New York Giants yesterday e-mailed season ticket-holders an invoice letter cryptically alluding to “significant changes” to ticket pricing.
-The letter reveals that preseason ticket prices have been reduced by approximately 50 percent and promises that “for most season ticket holders [there will be] an overall [price] reduction from the previous season.”
+The letter reveals that preseason ticket prices have been reduced by approximately 50 percent and promises that “for most season ticket holders an overall reduction from the previous season.”
 Indeed, a quick glance at The Giants Professor’s ticket invoice does show a nominal $12 dollar per-ticket total price reduction from last season’s bill.
 What it does not do is break down game-by-game ticket prices, and therein –somewhere– lies the rub.
 How can $12 of found money be a bad thing?
 Read on.

 While the email appeared to go out of its way to avoid using the term variable ticket pricing, it seems clear that the Giants are moving towards some form of that pricing model.
 Variable pricing takes into account the opponent, day of the week, time of the game and placement of the game on the schedule in determining ticket prices.
 Stated simply, the stronger the demand for a game, the higher the ticket price will be.